 If you’re thinking of selling your house, this is the season.
-Prices are usually highest in summer, according to the National Association of Realtors.
-The weather is pleasant and kids are out of school, making it easier for families to move.
+Prices usually experience the largest gains in summer, according to the National Association of Realtors.
+The weather is pleasant, creating an ideal atmosphere for buying and selling a home.

 Ultimately buyers, not you, will decide your home’s value.
 The best move is to try to put yourself in buyers’ heads so you can see your home as they do and price it accordingly.
 Here’s how to proceed.